 In 1998, DATCP began monitoring the reuse of atrazine in areas of Wisconsin where its use had been prohibited since 1993 due to groundwater contamination.
 Requirements in ch.
 ATCP 31, Wis.
 Adm.
 Code, require DATCP to gather scientific data to show if renewed atrazine use in these areas will cause further groundwater contamination.
 DATCP tested groundwater under 17 monitored fields (10-40 acres in size) quarterly for five years.
 Growers planted corn and applied atrazine in the first year of the study and at least two other years.
 Products containing cyanazine or simazine cannot be used on monitored fields during the study, but other pesticides and fertilizers can be applied as needed.
 Growers choose the tillage and pesticide application methods best suited for their operations.
-Data from the 17 sites showed that atrazine concentrations have been over the enforcement standard (3.0 parts per billion) at 14 of 17 sites.
-The nitrate enforcement standard has been exceeded at all of the sites.
+Data from the 17 sites showed that atrazine concentrations have been over the enforcement standard (3.0 ppb) at 14 of 17 sites.